 The teachers and teaching assistants in Year 3 are excited to welcome you back to school next week.
 We have a lot of fun learning themes across the year to help develop children's knowledge and skills and we can't wait to get started!
 In Seagulls class, Mrs Skerrett will be supported by Mrs Froggatt and Mrs Ward.
-In Penguins class, Miss Elwood will be supported by Mrs Knowles.
+In Penguins class, Miss Elwood will be supported by Miss Knowles and Mrs James.

 Seagulls classroom is located in the Adventure Garden and Penguins classroom is located towards the rear of the playground.
 The school day for Year 3 will begin at 8.45am and end at 3.05pm.
 Detailed routes and timings for learning, as well as information on how to socially distance on site are available in Mr Hewitt's latest letter to parents and carers.

 All the information you need about what your child will learn, how they will develop and what is expected of them through the year is outlined in the different sections above.
 Your support to ensure your child has a positive start to the day and to share their learning successes at the end of the day are invaluable to help your child enjoy and understand the purpose of their time at school.
 They should be equipped with the essential resources - book bag, water bottle, labelled PE kit and clothing appropriate to the seasonal weather - so that they can comfortably focus on their learning each day.
 We will support the children to take responsibility for their belongings while at school.
 Due to current circumstances, we are unable to accommodate any additional person other than pupils in the classroom, so please encourage your child to independently enter the classroom with all their belongings at the beginning of the day.